Octavio Zambrano introduced as Canada’s new men’s soccer coach

 Zambrano’s first home match will be June 13 in Montreal when Canada faces Curacao as part of its CONCACAF Gold Cup preparation.

-Javier Livia, an assistant coach and Norberto Salamanca, billed as a physical preparation coach, have also been hired.
+Victor Montagliani, president of both the Canadian Soccer Association and CONCACAF, says Zambrano’s contract contains “different options” but runs through the next round of World Cup qualifying (for the 2022 tournament in Qatar).

+Italian-based Peruvian Javier Livia has also been hired as an assistant coach along with American-based Egyptian Zak Abdel (goalkeeping coach) and American-based Colombian Norberto Salamanca (fitness coach).
 Findlay will continue as an assistant coach.Report Typo/Error